 - We perform multibeam and laser inspections for bridges, ports, pipelines, oil terminals, offshore wind farms and hydropower plants’ structures above and below water surface using our own survey vessels and equipment.

 - The survey data is post-processed by our professionals, and our licensed inspectors make interpretations and observations of the data to help you create detailed maintenance plans.

-- You get an easy-access to the whole 3D point cloud data: in addition to a written inspection report, the high quality 3D data is delivered to you through our easy-to-use VRT BIM online-service, through a web-browser of your choice without any additional software installations.
+- You get an easy-access to the whole 3D point cloud data: in addition to a written inspection report, the high quality 3D data is delivered to you through our easy-to-use Gisgro online-service, through a web-browser of your choice without any additional software installations.

 - We help you to utilize the inspection results smartly in predictive maintenance and asset integrity management in all phases of the structures’ life-cycle.

 More in the Quick Guide series: